Dorrigo

 Bushwalking in Dorrigo

-The Lyrebird Link track winds past the fluted trunks of giant stinging trees and birds nest ferns.
+The Lyrebird Link track winds past the fluted trunks of giant stinging trees and bird nest ferns.
 The easy 800 metre-return trail connects to the Wonga Walk, a 6.6km loop that includes the gorgeous Crystal Shower Falls.
-Other beautiful walks include:
+Other beautiful walks include the Walk with the Birds boardwalk, an elevated path to hundreds of bird species; the Satinbird Stroll, a birdwatcher’s delight in rainforest near The Glade picnic area; the Rosewood Creek walking track to Coachwood Falls from Never Never picnic area; and the Red Cedar Falls walking track, to the largest waterfall in the national park.

 In the town, an annual highlight is the Dorrigo Show, held each April in the showgrounds with animal exhibits, food stalls and rides for the kids.
 The popular three-day Dorrigo Folk and Bluegrass Festival in October is another great family event.
-Families can camp in the showground by the camp fire.
+Families can camp in the showground by the campfire.

-Getting there and where to stay
+Getting there

 The small rural town is an hour’s drive inland from Coffs Harbour on the Waterfall Way, a scenic driving route that winds past five stunning national parks.
 Direct flights operate from Sydney, Melbourne and Brisbane to Coffs Harbour airport.
 You can also catch the train from Sydney and the journey takes around nine hours.